 “So accuracy in polling slowly shifts from science to art.”

 Voices —especially of the poor—are easily co-opted.
 Grassroots organizing get astroturfed, young women’s aspirations get misrepresented by men, and the 41% of US households that have a cell phone but no landline (that are also younger and poorer households) are increasingly not polled.
 Polling is political: done well, it can help democratize aid and philanthropy.
-Done poorly and we might not find feedback being the right thing to do, after all.
+Done poorly, it makes feedback seem a waste.